CAP Profiles of Success

 “Being unfamiliar with the American style of education, and New York City in general, the CAP program provided me with an essential foundation that has played a crucial role in both my academic and personal life.
 The CAP community, and especially my advisor, was the glue that kept me together through the whirlwind that was my freshman year.”

-Caitlin entered Pace University in the CAP Program in the fall of 2006.
+Caitlin entered Pace University through the CAP Program.
 She completed her first semester with a 4.0 GPA and was awarded Dean’s List First Honors.
 In her second semester, Caitlin continued her hard work and earned a GPA of 3.86.
-Now in her senior year, Caitlin maintains a 3.62 GPA and looks forward to graduating with Honors and obtaining her Bachelor’s Degree in Psychology in the spring of 2010.
+In her senior year, Caitlin maintained a 3.62 GPA and looked forward to graduating with Honors and obtaining her Bachelor’s Degree in Psychology.

 Caitlin served as Peer Leader for two consecutive years in the CAP Program.
 Her position allowed her to provide guidance to first-year CAP students and develop her leadership skills while working along side the CAP Program advising staff.
-In addition, she has spent time volunteering for the West End Methodist Church in their Friendly Face program, where she spends time with homebound seniors in need of companionship.
+In addition, she spent time volunteering for the West End Methodist Church in their Friendly Face program, where she visited with homebound seniors in need of companionship.

-In the spring of 2009, Caitlin’s undergraduate research on internet networking sites and the effects they have on college students earned her the coveted Florence L. Denmark Award for Outstanding Poster at Pace University’s 17th Annual Psychology Conference.
+Caitlin’s undergraduate research on internet networking sites and the effects they have on college students earned her the coveted Florence L. Denmark Award for Outstanding Poster at Pace University’s 17th Annual Psychology Conference.
 She was also inducted into the International Honor Society in Psychology (PSI CHI) for her outstanding grades and dedication to the field.
-She currently serves on the Pace University chapter of PSI CHI as Vice President.
-Through the hard work and leadership of Caitlin and the rest of the PSI CHI executive board, the organization has once again been recognized as active by the University after being inactive for a number of years.
+She served on the Pace University chapter of PSI CHI as Vice President.
+Through the hard work and leadership of Caitlin and the rest of the PSI CHI executive board, the organization was once again recognized as active by the University after being inactive for a number of years.

 Caitlin is currently pursuing her options for graduate school.
 She looks forward to obtaining her Doctorate of Psychology in Counseling in the near future and opening her own practice.